BYoana/SQL-Queries-Used-in-the-Rockbuster-Stealth-Data-Analysis-/README.md

 - It’s around 3MB and contains several files.
 - A relationship exists between two tables if a column name is present in both tables.

+Note: Data ethics have been kept in mind when dealing with data, especially in regards to customer information.

 **The final presentation slides can be found on Tableau Public**: https://public.tableau.com/app/profile/yoana7458/viz/RockbusterStealthAnalysis/Story1